UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `null`

 An option to target an alias of a [selected](#select-option-for-actions) `defaultMember` or `member`.
 If a value is set, this will change or initially set the alias to the this value.
-Aliases can also be [removed](#remove-option-for-actions), in this case the value for alias be be ignored.
+Aliases for _members_ can also be [removed](#remove-option-for-actions), in this case the value for alias will be ignored.

 ##### `rename` <samp>[option for actions]</samp>